hebaishi/any_of_is/README.md

 # ```any_of(set).is()```

-A template header that enables the use of the following syntax in C++ to check if an element is a member of a set:
+A C++ template header that enables the use of the following syntax to check if an element is a member of a set:

 ```c++
 std::cout << "Enter character:\n";